 - Create key pair.

-- Encrypt your message with the recepient’s public key.
+- Encrypt your message with the recipient’s public key.

-- Attach your public key to the email so that recepient can reply back to you with the encrypted message.
+- Attach your public key to the email so that recipient can reply back to you with the encrypted message.

 - Send message.